How Do I Know If My Tooth Nerve Is Inflamed/Infected?

 Another possible cause of nerve inflammation/pain is trauma.
 Facial impact during a car accident or sports injury can cause inflammation and eventual death of the nerve.
 Inflammation can even be precipitated by the trauma of routine dental work, especially in the case of a previously compromised tooth.

 Dead nerve tissue is a source of nutrients for bacteria, and the warm, moist nerve canal provides an ideal breeding ground.
 The canal can harbor not only bacteria, but viruses and fungi as well.
 Eventually the bacteria/viruses/fungi can emerge through the end of the root, and an abscess appears as a black circle on a dental x-ray.
-Your body’s immune system will try to fight the abscess, and laser treatment and herbals/homeopathics can provide significant support; ozone injections can address infected bone, and antibiotics can tamp down symptoms (although they wreak havoc on your gut and immune system).
-The source of the infection, however, is ultimately inaccessible, buried in the tooth canal.
+Your body’s immune system will try to fight the infection, and laser treatment and herbals/homeopathics can provide significant support; ozone injections can address infected bone, and antibiotics can tamp down symptoms (although they wreak havoc on your gut and immune system).
+The source of the infection, however, is inaccessible, buried in the tooth canal.
 As of this writing, viable options are limited to root canal or extraction.
+We repeat: at this time there is no known cure for an infected nerve.
+Treatment like ozone can mitigate discomfort and prepare the site for extraction, but it cannot cure the infected nerve If infected, we recommend extraction under biologic protocol.

 So What Is Root Canal Treatment?